bze-alphateam/bzedge/README.md

 Security Warnings
 -----------------

-**BZEdge is experimental and a work-in-progress.** Use at your own risk
+**BZEdge is experimental and a work-in-progress.** Use at your own risk.